 If you are managing your own machine and software updates, you will need to install the latest version of Identity Finder manually.

-Visit the Yale ITS Software Library to download the latest version of Identity Finder (Window & Mac OS X) or the Data Scanning Tool (Unix & Linux)
+Visit the Yale ITS Software Library to download the latest version of Identity Finder for your operating system (Windows or Mac OS X).

 2. Run the Scan

-- Follow the Instructions in run Identity Finder on Windows, Mac OS X, or Unix/Linux machines.
+- Follow the Instructions for running Identity Finder on Windows or Mac OS X.

 Note: Data scanning does not look for protected health information (PHI).